 The most popular fishing jet skis are:

-Sea-Doo created the Fish Pro a few years ago after seeing the massive rise in existing owners retro-fitting their personal watercraft with a cooler and rocket launchers to hold fishing rods.
+Sea-Doo created the Trophy only a couple of years ago after seeing the massive rise in existing owners retrofitting their personal watercraft with a cooler and rocket launchers to hold fishing rods.
 We’ve come along way with technology but in the past, such modifications were cumbersome, caused damaged to the bodywork and often voided the warranty.
-The Fish Pro very much changed all of this and I’m glad that this model has had a huge uptick in global sales.
+The Trophy 170 very much changed all of this and I’m glad that this model has had a huge uptick in global sales.

 If you don’t want to spend all that money and you don’t have a desire to be skirting along at 60-knots, then I’d go for Yamaha’s VX Deluxe.
 This jet ski is a recreational model with a rear swim platform that’s just big enough to fit a cooler and some rod holders.

 Unlike the rest of the VX range which all have a cruiser seat, you can sit on the VX Deluxe seat both ways because it’s relatively flat.
 Considering that most guys fish off the rear of their jet ski, this makes this one a wise choice.
 The relatively cheap price-point means that you can fit this all out the way you want and still have change left over for fuel rather than spending up on the Fish Pro.
 I’d personally love to see Yamaha come out with their own unique fishing jet ski, but for now, at least, this is their best option around town.

 3. 2022 Sea-Doo Fishpro Scout 130 or 170